|

 entertainment |

-I will give my monetary support to those who defend and teach the true faith and who respect
+only to those who defend and teach the true faith and who respect the holy mysteries of the

-the holy mysteries of the divine liturgy. |
+divine liturgy. |

-This isnt being
+This isn’t being

-judgmental, its a matter of giving a legitimate warning
+judgmental, it’s a matter of giving a legitimate warning

 about abuses.